Here is a guide to the dress code for livery events

 Black tie dress code applies.
 This means black dinner jacket and trousers, white shirt and black bow tie for men.
 Woman may wear a cocktail or long dress or evening trousers.
 Apprentices who don't have a dinner jacket may wear a suit and tie.

 White tie dress code is compulsory for members of the Court.
-This means white waistcoat, white shirt and white bow tie for men with black dress suit.
-Women should wear long dresses with arms covered.
-Black tie is acceptable for men not on the Court.
+This means white waistcoat, white shirt and white bow tie for men with black dress tailcoat.
+Women should wear long dresses or evening trousers with shoulders covered.
+Black tie dress code is acceptable for those not on the Court.

 Education Trust Supper